shortercode/Doom.js/README.md

 });
 ```

-Child nodes can be recursivly created as well!
+Child nodes can be recursivly created as well

 ```
 Doom.create({